Your guide to the Battle of Britain: how the RAF turned back the Luftwaffe

 What common myths still surround the Battle of Britain?

 One enduring belief is that the Luftwaffe commander Hermann Göring was incompetent, and his unfortunate decisions placed the Luftwaffe in an unnecessarily difficult position.
-Christer Bergström dispels this fallacy and five other misconceptions about the Battle of Britain.
+Christer Bergström dispels this fallacy and five other Battle of Britain myths.

 Who were 'the Few'?